-There are cheap DIY solar projects here ranging from simple solar food dehydrators and cookers, through to small DIY solar generators and even a full DIY home built solar system…
+There are cheap DIY solar projects here ranging from simple solar food dehydrators and cookers to small DIY solar generators and even a fully DIY home-built solar system…

 DIY Home Built Solar Power System

-If you truly want to live off-the-grid or insulate yourself against rising energy prices, you have to embrace and utilize solar power (unless you have running water source, in which case you could utilize hydro power instead).
+If you truly want to live off-the-grid or insulate yourself against rising energy prices, you have to embrace and utilize solar power (unless you have a running water source, in which case you could utilize hydropower instead).

 How To Make A Better Solar Dehydrator

 We did a post ages back about how to make a different solar dehydrator, but that dehydrator was a completely different design…